Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Supplementary Information

-\begin{proof}[Proof of proposition~\ref{problem_equiv}] $L=2$ is treated in~\citep{parhi2022near}.
-When $L>3$, we can set a fixed $x$ whose value will be determined later.
-We rescale the weights from the second layer to the last layer so that they equal $x$, and rescale the weights in the first layer so that $\|w^1_{i,\cdot}\|_2 = x$.
-The $x$ can be determined by running the network and letting the scale factor of the output to be 1.
-Now using Cauchy inequality and completing the proof. \end{proof} \begin{proof}[Proof of proposition~\ref{problem_equiv_max_norm}] One can go over the proof of theorem 5 in~\citep{neyshabur2015norm} and change, without difficulty, from $l_p$ max norm to $l_{p,q}$ max norm.
+\begin{proof}[Proof of proposition~\ref{problem_equiv_max_norm}] One can go over the proof of Theorem 5 in~\citep{neyshabur2015norm} and change, without difficulty, from $l_p$ max norm to $l_{p,q}$ max norm.
 This shows the minimum value of~\ref{opt_mix_problem} is no more than that of~\ref{opt_problem}.
 The other direction comes with using the reverse construction to turn the solution of the former into the latter. \end{proof}